 5. Bring the outside in

 Add plants to bring the outdoors in and add a pop of dark green–this season’s trendy color–to your space.
 It’s the easiest way to feel that spring has sprung and summer has begun.
 If you have a green thumb, a houseplant can bring life into your home.
+Find suitable indoor houseplants and learn how it can go along well with your home interior design here.
 If you’re someone who can’t seem to convince a houseplant to stay green or if you have a long vacation planned, succulents can be a safe bet.
 The safest bet of all, for those not looking for that level of responsibility and commitment, is to introduce greenery through peel-and-stick leaf wallpaper, art, or pressed flowers.
 Display a shell from a recent outing to the beach and open your doors and windows to bring in fresh air and the beautiful smells of summer.

 Now it’s finally time to enjoy your hard work.
 Light the lovely scented candle that’s sitting forgotten in the back of a cabinet, make a jug of ice-cold lemonade, and welcome your friends into your newly refreshed space.